crimpdeq/crimpdeq-app/README.md

 # Crimpdeq App

-A Flutter development app for testing and communicating with [Crimpdeq](https://github.com/crimpdeq/crimpdeq-firmware) - a Bluetooth Low Energy dynamometer designed for finger strength training.
+A Flutter development app for testing and communicating with [Crimpdeq](https://github.com/crimpdeq/crimpdeq-firmware).

-## About

-Crimpdeq is a dynamometer device powered by ESP32-C3 and WH-C100 crane scale with firmware written in Rust.
-This Flutter app serves as a development tool to test BLE communication and supports the Tindeq Progressor API.

 ## Features